seesharprun/azure-intro-workshop/lab_01.md

 1. Click **Microsoft Azure** in the upper-left corner to return to the dashboard.

-1. Click the **Service Health** tile, and then, in the resulting blade, note the **Service Health - Service Issues** view.
-Click **Planned maintenance**, **Health advisories**, and **Resource health**.
+1. Click the **Service Health** tile, and then, in the resulting blade note the **Service Health - Service Issues** view.

+1. Click **Planned maintenance**, **Health advisories**, and **Resource health**.
 Note that you can customize each view by filtering categories of items that you are interested in, such as region, service type, or resource type.

 1. Click **Microsoft Azure** in the upper-left corner to return to the dashboard.

-1. If needed, to expand the hub menu, click the double caret icon directly underneath the **Microsoft Azure** label.
+    >If needed, to expand the hub menu, click the double caret icon directly underneath the **Microsoft Azure** label.

 1. In the hub menu, click **+ Create a resource**.